What's New in GPWv4?

 GPWv4 has been updated using the most recently available census data.
 The data primarily come from the 2010 round of censuses, which spanned from 2005 to 2014.
 By comparison, GPWv3 used data from the 2000 round of censuses, which spanned from 1995 to 2004.
 GPWv4 provides population estimates for five target years: 2000, 2005, 2010, 2015, and 2020.

-Unlike previous versions of GPW that were gridded at a 2.5 arc-minute (~5 km) grid resolution, GPWv4 is now gridded at a much smaller grid cell size: 30 arc-second or approximately 1 km at the equator.
-This grid resolution is now standard among global gridded population data sets.
-By using a finer grid resolution, GPWv4 can take advantage of the high resolution spatial data provided by many countries, resulting in a more accurate population grid.
+Unlike previous versions of GPW that were gridded at a 2.5 arc-minute (~5 km) raster resolution, GPWv4 is now gridded at a much smaller pixel size: 30 arc-second or approximately 1 km at the equator.
+This raster resolution is now standard among global gridded population data sets.
+By using a finer pixel resolution, GPWv4 can take advantage of the high resolution spatial data provided by many countries, resulting in a more accurate population surface.

 More input administrative units

-Each previous version of GPW saw large increases in the number of input administrative units.
+Since the release of GPWv1, the number of input administrative units greatly increased with each subsequent version.
 GPWv4 is no exception.
-With over 12.5 million input units, the number of input units has increased 31-fold since GPWv3, 98-fold since GPWv2, and 659-fold since GPWv1.
+Its 13.5 million input units, represent a 31-fold increase over GPWv3, 98-fold over GPWv2, and 659-fold over GPWv1.
 The table below compares the number of input administrative units between GPWv3 and GPWv4.